Sailor Pluto

 She is unique among all the characters in that she is stationed at the Door of Space-Time, with the specific duty of forbidding anyone to pass through it without permission.
 She possesses powers that are associated with time, space, the underworld, and darkness.
-She was one of several new characters introduced in the series' second arc (called "Black Moon" in the manga and Sailor Moon Crystal, and Sailor Moon R in the first anime adaptation), which was comparable to a retool to continue Sailor Moon past the point it was originally supposed to end.
+She was one of several new characters introduced in the series' second arc (called "Black Moon" in the manga and Sailor Moon Crystal, and Sailor Moon R in the original anime adaptation), which was comparable to a retool to continue Sailor Moon past the point it was originally supposed to end.

-Her role and importance differ greatly between the first anime and manga (though strangely her personality in the two media is mostly the same).
-A huge part of the second arc in the original manga is Pluto and Chibiusa's relationship, thus the two of them are important characters.
+Her role and importance differ greatly between the original anime and manga (while her personality in the two media is mostly the same).
+A major part of the second arc in the original manga is Pluto and Chibiusa's relationship.
 In the anime, this relationship is not focused on and Pluto loses her prominence.